Campgrounds are first come, first served, except:

-ODF offers three types of camping opportunities: developed campgrounds, designated campsites outside of regular campgrounds, and dispersed camping.
-See the designations below for more information.
+ODF offers three types of camping opportunities: Developed campgrounds, designated campsites outside of regular campgrounds, and dispersed camping.

-Please review the information board at your favorite campground to learn about fee increases and any other rule changes.
+Please review the information board at your favorite campground to learn about fees and other rule changes.

 As general rules:

-Limit of 8 people and 2 vehicles per campsite (except in designated group campsites).
+- Limit of 8 people and 2 vehicles per campsite (except in designated group campsites).
+See

 Camping in fee campgrounds